-If you would like to search for opportunities on your own, there are two websites that discuss numerous opportunities nationally and in Illinois:
+If you would like to search for opportunities on your own, there are two websites that discuss numerous opportunities in Illinois:

 Public Interest Law Initiative (PILI) - This site is a complete listing of all participating agencies in Illinois that have been awarded grants to participate in PILI's Law Student Internship Program.
 You should not apply directly to any agency, but through use of PILI’s online application system.

 As for other, more specific opportunities, see the following: